Manic (Halsey album)

 Manic is the third studio album by American singer Halsey.
 It was released on January 17, 2020, through Capitol Records.
 It was preceded by the release of three singles: "Without Me", "Graveyard" and "You Should Be Sad", with featured guest appearances by Dominic Fike, Alanis Morissette, and Suga.
 The album debuted at number two on the Billboard 200 albums chart in the US, becoming Halsey's third top-two album on the chart and her biggest album debut in the country to date, selling 239,000 units in its first week.

 Manic was certified 2× Platinum by the Recording Industry Association of America (RIAA), becoming the first album released in 2020 to achieve this.
 Music production was handled by Halsey, Benny Blanco, Cashmere Cat, Finneas, Greg Kurstin, Jon Bellion, Lido, and Louis Bell, among others.
-Primarily a pop, electropop, hip hop and alternative rock record, Manic also draws influences from country, K-pop, and R&B. Halsey described the album as changing its mind as much as she does.
+Primarily a pop, electropop, hip hop and alternative rock record, Manic also draws influences from country, and R&B. Halsey described the album as changing its mind as much as she does.
 To promote the album, Halsey embarked on her third concert tour, the Manic World Tour, but after 17 shows it was postponed and then cancelled due to the COVID-19 pandemic.